W. Va. Code § 18B-1-6

 The appropriate Associate Dean listed in Section 8.2.3 above may, as part of his or her investigation, contact campus security or local law enforcement to conduct a search of the Premises at any time without advanced notice if the appropriate Associate Dean has received information that a student has engaged in or based on reasonable suspicion is believed to have engaged in any Prohibited Activity.
 If a student does not cooperate with an investigation, including a search of the Premises, he or she shall be subject to administrative action, up to and including dismissal.

-Results of Drug Tests may be made available to the appropriate WVSOM personnel, such as WVSOM administrators, Statewide Campus employees, Judicial Hearing Board members, and Student Promotions Committee members, and, upon demand therefore, to affiliated hospitals and clinics which require such Drug Tests for acceptance of the students at these affiliated hospitals and clinics.
+Results of Drug Tests may be made available to the appropriate WVSOM personnel, such as WVSOM administrators, Statewide Campus employees, Judicial Hearing Board members, Graduate Academic Performance Committee members, and Student Promotions Committee members, and, upon demand therefore, to affiliated hospitals and clinics which require such Drug Tests for acceptance of the students at these affiliated hospitals and clinics.
 No students will be accepted into a Statewide Campus site without completion of all Drug Tests required by this policy.

 WVSOM strongly encourages employees and students that have problems with any Prohibited Substance to seek help through a private physician, mental health specialist, or WVSOM’s Learning Specialists/Licensed Professional Counselors, as applicable.
 Any employee or student who voluntarily seeks treatment will receive help on a completely confidential basis, as long as he or she does not pose a risk of harm to self or others.